mattjmorrison/dotfiles/README.md

 ## Vim

 The vim configuration is the life blood of the dotfiles.
 Vim is my primary editor and spend the majority of everyday banging away inside its modal buffers.
-Similar to the zshrc the vimrc is very well organized and fully commented.
+Even more so thatn the zshrc the vimrc is meticulously organized.
 You can interactively explore the key mappings by opening an empty buffer and typing `|9` in normal mode as pictured below.
 This will open a unite menu that lists all of the shortcuts with a description and the key mapping that triggers it.
 You can scroll through the list with \<C-J> \<C-k> or filter the options by typing.

 ![vim](https://cloud.githubusercontent.com/assets/4416952/4179851/d820ceba-36d9-11e4-8818-0aee5eb7b096.gif)

 ## Emacs

 While Vim is far and away my primary editor I would be remiss if I didn't mention the emacs configuration that you get with these dotfiles as well.
 Evil mode is used to make the Vim user feel almost at home.
-Again the configuration files are well organized and fully commented.

 ![emacs](https://cloud.githubusercontent.com/assets/4416952/4180166/c5b4124e-36ea-11e4-8f21-2cef1009c2d7.gif)